 - Graduation from an accredited school of nursing.

-- RN or LPN license in the State of WI.
+- RN license in the State of WI.

 - Long term care experienced preferred.